It has been a summer of record-breaking heat and humidity. The hum of your home’s air conditioner may seem like it’s been going nonstop.

 High temperatures – and stifling humidity – can also mean higher electricity consumption.

 Summer is traditionally OPPD’s peak demand season, with warm and often humid conditions a big contributor.
-2018, according to the National Weather Service, saw the hottest May on record.
-And June was not much cooler.
 Unfortunately, all of this can result in higher electric bills for OPPD customers.

 - Set your thermostat as high as comfortably possible.
 78 degrees is often cited as an optimal temperature.
 When setting your thermostat, a one-degree increase can conservatively save 3 to 5 percent on energy.